 - Stage 4: Completion of the icons and the wood carving; varnishing of the icons and wooden elements; trial assembly completed; packing for transportation completed – by the end of March 2022.

-Our hope is that the iconostasis, if completed and packed for shipping by the end of March 2022, will arrive in Australia for assembly and installation and be ready for blessing by the feast-day of Saint Panteleimon, 9 August 2022.
+Our hope was that the iconostasis would be completed and packed for shipping by the end of March 2022, arriving in Australia for assembly and installation and be ready for blessing by the feast-day of Saint Panteleimon, 9 August 2022.
+The February 2022 escalation of the Russo-Ukrainian War and its effects have delayed completion of this project.

 Stage One of the manufacture of the iconostasis was completed by 12 May 2021.
 As the photographs below show, the work has progressed beyond what was expected, with significant work on the interior supporting structure having also been completed.